-When many freelancers pitch clients, they find it to be one of the scariest parts of the freelancing process.
+When many freelancers pitch to clients, they find it to be one of the scariest parts of the freelancing process.
 But it shouldn’t be.
-Trust me, I’ve seen hundreds come across my desk and most aren’t doing it right.
+Trust me, I’ve seen hundreds of pitches come across my desk and most freelancers aren’t doing it right.
 That offers you a way to step in and impress future clients easily.

 Start by learning these 5 quick steps to disaster.
 (If you’re NOT doing these, you’ll be way ahead of most other freelancers.)

 Learning to pitch clients is an integral part of how to start freelancing so make sure you understand how to do it well from the beginning.

 Nobody has time to read an essay of a pitch.
 You’ve got to put yourself in your potential clients’ shoes and understand that they have an inbox filled with messages.
 They’ve also got Asana or Trello boards filled with messages, Slack channels blowing up with things they’re needed for … and that doesn’t even begin to touch on all the things going on in their personal lives.

 So the last thing they want is to read a long drawn out email all about you.

 Here’s a tip I can tell you (as a freelancer who got successful quickly by figuring out how to pitch clients properly) and as someone who has hired hundreds of other freelancers in the time since.
 It’s going to sound a little harsh but here it is:

 I don’t care about you.
 I only care about what you can do to help my business.

 Remember this every time you’re getting ready to pitch clients.
 You always want to structure things around what benefit they will get from working with you.

 Granted, as time goes on and we begin to develop a long-term working relationship I will get to know you and care about your life but when that email first lands in my inbox I don’t.